 Falls Prevention and Resilience with Taoist Tai Chi® practice

-How Taoist Tai Chi® practice Helps Prevent Falls and Increases Resilience
+How Taoist Tai Chi® practice Prevents Falls and Increases Resilience

 This webinar was recorded during a Taoist Tai Chi® arts Program with an emphasis on physiology held at the International Centre, near Orangeville, Ontario, on November 26th, 2017.